 Even More TKCP Coffee, Please

 Though coffee has long been grown in YUS, rugged terrain has historically prevented a viable coffee market from developing in that region.
 Under TKCP’s livelihoods project, work has been done with extension agents from PNG’s Coffee Industry Corporation to focus on coffee growing as an income source for YUS landowners.
 After years of work that dream finally came to fruition when through a TKCP partnership, Seattle-based Caffe Vita introduced PNG coffee from the YUS area to their stores in February of 2012.
-2013 will be another great year for coffee drinkers and the people of PNG, as the launch was so successful that Caffe Vita bought even more coffee for release into the Seattle market.
+The launch was so successful that Caffe Vita bought even more coffee for release into the Seattle market.

 About Tree Kangaroos